-In an earlier episode entitled, "The Manhunt," Capt.
+In an earlier episode entitled "The Manhunt," Capt.
 Barker promises to send Andy a magnetic map like the state police use.
-Barker apparently made good on his promise since the magnetic map may seen in the Sheriff's office in "Mayberry on Record."
+Barker apparently made good on his promise since the magnetic map may be seen in the Sheriff's office in "Mayberry on Record."
 See more

 Performed by Andy Griffith See more